idkroo/gloriousoctaneserver/README.md

 this is sum repos for storing the mods, you can use the server on bedrock **for now** but uhh heres some of the mods

 # Server Address
-hosted in aternos, for now. we couldnt find any singaporean/asian hosting so idk
+we couldnt find any singaporean/asian hosting so idk maybe its laggy a bit.
+Server is located on German 🇩🇪
 ```http
 gloriousoctane.com
 ```